evernost/gangQin/gangQin_v3_release_notes.md

 - [ ] status bar indicating various kind of messages (errors in the score, warnings, etc.)

 ## Improvements
 - [ ] major code refactor, more modular, overall code more coherent and less duplicates
 - [X] constants centralised and reorganised in 'commons.py'

 ### gangQin Player:
 - [X] track selection for MIDI file now fully integrated
+- [ ] cursor auto-increment during fingersatz edition when a single hand is playing
 - [ ] song selector proposes the most practiced songs first
 - [ ] wrong note counter is disabled in looped practice (so that the counter does not go crazy.
 See issue #15)
 - [ ] added more shortcuts for the finger selector